dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

 * For further use of AudioDxe and the Audio section, please see the Post Install page: [Add GUI and Boot-chime](/post-install/README.md)

+### Input

-**Input**: Related to boot.efi keyboard passthrough used for FileVault and Hotkey support
+Related to boot.efi keyboard passthrough used for FileVault and Hotkey support

 * **KeyFiltering**: NO
   * Verifies and discards uninitialized data, mainly prevalent on 7 series Gigabyte boards